MicrosoftDocs/win32-pr.it-it/desktop-src/tablet/japanese-factoids.md

 ---
 # <a name="japanese-factoids"></a>Factoid giapponesi

-Nelle tabelle seguenti sono elencati i formati disponibili per ogni factoid usato in giapponese.
+Le tabelle seguenti elencano i formati disponibili per ogni factoid usato in giapponese.

 ## <a name="japanese-factoids"></a>Factoid giapponesi